Spirituality

 However, we acknowledge it is a deeply personal journey.
 Spiritual development relates to fundamental questions about the meaning and purpose of life which affect everyone and is not dependent on a religious affiliation.
 We are guided by our Christian faith and the Christian values which we hold dear but we welcome all, and we openly encourage children to reflect in the way that suits them best, enabling them to participate in an ongoing process of spiritual realisation and to flourish in a way that will help them find peace, comfort and strength throughout life’s ever-changing journey.
 It is not our aim to guide children to follow a particular faith.

-This document does not aim to measure or identify how a child is progressing spirituality.
+We do not aim to measure or identify how a child is progressing spirituality.
 Spiritual progression is not linear.
 This document is for teaching staff and parents all across our community to help identify and guide the rich deep thinking opportunities which contribute to pupils’ spiritual development throughout our broad curriculum.

 When considering children’s Spiritual Development, we look at 3 different areas.